Earwax Fetish

 Safety, consent & law

-Between consenting adults the interest is benign and raises no legal concerns.
-The one genuine caution is physical: the ear canal and eardrum are delicate, and over-zealous cleaning, especially pushing cotton buds or picks deep into the canal, can impact wax, scratch the canal, or perforate the eardrum.
-Gentleness, hygiene and stopping at the outer ear keep the activity safe.
+Between consenting adults the interest is benign and raises no legal issues.
+The one real caution is physical.
+The ear canal and eardrum are delicate, and enthusiastic cleaning does more harm than good: pushing cotton swabs, picks, or bobby pins into the canal drives wax deeper and can impact it, scratch the canal skin, or perforate the eardrum, which is why StatPearls advises against cotton-tipped swabs for cerumen removal.
+Swabbing also tends to increase wax production and itching.
+Staying at the outer ear, keeping tools clean, and stopping at any pain are what make the activity safe.

 - Ear Fetish19/100Auriculophilia · Body Parts & PartialismEar partialism is a sexual interest focused on the ears (their shape and appearance, the heightened sensitivity of the region to touch or breath, and ear-related adornment) sometimes overlapping with arousal from whispered sound (auralism).19